-- Similar to previous year, the severe oxygen conditions in the Baltic Proper continued during 2016.
-The areal extent and the volume of anoxia and hypoxia have since the regime shift in 1999 been constantly elevated. - Preliminary results for 2016 shows that anoxic conditions affect around 17% of the bottom areas in the Baltic Proper, including the Gulf of Finland and the Gulf of Riga and approximately 28% suffer from hypoxia. - The frequency of inflows to the Baltic Sea has increased since 2014.
-The intensity and number of inflows are now similar to the conditions that prevailed during the 1960s and 1970s.
-The recent inflows have oxygenated the deep water in the Eastern Gotland Basin but hypoxia and anoxia has still been present at intermediate depths and was also found at the bottom at the end of 2016. - Due to the frequent inflows the amount of hydrogen sulphide has decreased both in the Eastern and Northern Gotland Basin.
-However, it is likely that the extremely high hydrogen sulphide concentrations before the major inflow in 2014 are the reason that the area and volume of anoxic bottoms remains nearly as high as before the inflow.
+- Similar to previous year, the severe oxygen conditions in the Baltic Proper continued during 2017.
+The areal extent and the volume of anoxia and hypoxia have since the regime shift in 1999 been constantly elevated. - Preliminary results for 2017 shows that anoxic conditions affect ~18% of the bottom areas in the Baltic Proper, including the Gulf of Finland and the Gulf of Riga and approximately 28% suffer from hypoxia. - A series of major inflows to the Baltic Sea occurred between 2014 and 2016.
+The recent inflows have reduced the large pool of hydrogen sulphide that was present in the Eastern and Northern Gotland Basin.
+However, oxygen concentrations in the deep water are near zero below the permanent stratification and conditions near bottom has become increasingly anoxic during 2017. - Signs of increasing amounts of hydrogen sulphide can be seen in the Eastern and Northern Gotland Basins close to the bottom.
+New major inflows are needed to prevent further deterioration of the oxygen situation, with the formation of higher hydrogen sulphide concentrations as a result. - If a new series of inflow occur similar to what occurred between 2014 and 2016 the oxygen situation could improve remarkably since the large pool of hydrogen sulphide in the Eastern and Northern Gotland Basin has vanished.